 Rand McNally has plenty of products on the market, all categorized by use (Trucking, Commercial, RV, etc.):

 - In terms of its trucking GPS systems, its most popular device is the TND 740.
-It features a trip planner that lets you see complex upcoming junctions, live traffic, live weather, custom warnings for road hazards, and it even calculates tolls for the most optimized routing.
+It features a trip planner that lets you see complex upcoming junctions, live traffic, live weather, custom warnings for road hazards, and even calculates tolls for the most optimized routing—this a great way to blend GPS with route optimization.

 - The Rand McNally Road Explorer 7 is one of the top-selling systems for cars.
 It has advanced lane guidance, calculates tolls, and allows you to choose between primary and alternate routes.
 You can even use it to calculate fuel economy.
 Systems like this are great, but they can run you a lot of money.

-- Simply select the “Choose Destination” option, then click “Multi-Stop Trips.”
+- Select the “Choose Destination” option, then click “Multi-Stop Trips.”

 - Select “New Trip,” then enter a name for your trip to save it.